-Teladoc provides primary care and behavioral health consultations by phone or online.
-Teladoc Physicians can diagnose and treat basic medical conditions, and can also prescribe certain medication.
-Teladoc behavioral health consultations are not available for Members under age 13.
+Teladoc, a Third-Party Corporate Telehealth Provider, provides consultations by phone or secure online video.
+Teladoc general medical Physicians can diagnose and treat basic non-emergency medical conditions, and can also prescribe certain medication.
+Teladoc mental health consultations are available for Members age 13 and older.
 Members under age 13 may obtain telebehavioral health services for Mental Health and Substance Use Disorders from MHSA Participating Providers.
 Teladoc is a supplemental service that is not intended to replace care from your PCP, care from your MHSA Participating Provider, or your relationship with your PCP.